thecalvinchan/jscalc/README.md

+#JSCalc#

-A infix to postfix converter Javascript.
-Also evaluates the converted postfix expression.
+An infix to postfix converter built in Javascript that evaluates any infix expression.